 EN|DE

-Evan Rogister is one of the most eclectic and versatile conductors on the international scene.
-A dual citizen of Germany and the United States, Rogister leads performances at some of the world’s most prestigious houses, including the Glyndebourne Festival, The Metropolitan Opera, Festival d’Aix-en-Provence, and Opernhaus Zürich.
+Evan Rogister is one of the most dynamic and versatile conductors on the international scene.
+A dual citizen of Germany and the United States, Rogister has been appointed the next General Music Director of the Deutsche Oper am Rhein from the 27/28 season for an initial 5-year-term.
+Evan leads performances with some of the world’s most prestigious theaters and orchestras, including The Metropolitan Opera, The Orchestra of the Age of Enlightenment, The Glyndebourne Festival, and Festival d’Aix-en-Provence.

 From 2018 to 2025, Rogister served as Principal Conductor of the Washington National Opera.
 The Washington Post consistently lauded his musical interpretation: “Rogister’s steering of the music’s violent weather had me loosening my tie, and his finely attuned management of its mess of motivic gestures and granular details was superb” (Richard Strauss’s Elektra).

-From 2018 to 2022, Rogister conducted the Göteborg Opera’s inaugural cycle of Wagner’s Der Ring des Nibelungen.
+From 2018 to 2022, Rogister conducted the inaugural complete cycle of Wagner’s Der Ring des Nibelungen at the Göteborg Opera.
 The multiyear collaboration with director Stephen Langridge culminated in a new production of Götterdämmerung, coinciding with the 400th Anniversary of Gothenburg.
-In addition to Der Ring des Nibelungen, Rogister has conducted three other works by Wagner: Tannhäuser and Rienzi (Deutsche Oper Berlin) and Lohengrin (Bolshoi Theatre and Royal Swedish Opera).
+He has also conducted further works by Richard Wagner, including Tannhäuser and Rienzi at the Deutsche Oper Berlin, and Lohengrin at the Bolshoi Theatre and the Royal Swedish Opera.

 “Rogister conducts with flash and feeling, guiding a performance that is as persuasive in the tiniest grace notes of orchestration as in the sweeping surges of gorgeous melody”